 Dr. McBride: Hello, I'm Dr. Mark McBride, part of Tri-County Orthopedics.
-I'm a Board Certified Specialist in hand and upper extremity and one of our, one of my specialty's is fractures of the upper extremities.
+I'm a board-certified specialist in hand and upper extremity, and one of my specialties is fractures of the upper extremities.

-A fracture of a bone is when the bone has been disrupted from some type of force, commonly it can be a direct blow, commonly it can be a fall, some energy has injured the upper extremities and the hand as many bones as there are, it's common to have a fracture involving the hand, wrist and up towards the elbow area.
+A fracture of a bone is when the bone has been disrupted from some type of force, commonly it can be a direct blow, commonly it can be a fall, some energy has injured the upper extremities, and in the hand, as many bones as there are, it's common to have a fracture involving the hand, wrist, and up towards the elbow area.

 In other fractures that do not involve joints, it all depends on the degree of the deformity you have for the bone actually ends, you have to straighten them out.
 We try our best to get them done conservatively through manipulation.
 Sometimes we actually have to open them up and operate on them and fix them.

 There, our whole purpose is to re-establish the normal anatomy of the bone.
 If conservative treatment fails in treating an upper extremity fracture, we will normally go to different techniques of what we call open reduction and internal fixation.
 Which basically is surgery.